 4) Stay Hydrated

 Just as important as eating the right foods is drinking enough water.
-Each person is different, but between two and three litres a day is plenty to rid your body of damaging toxins.
+Each person is different, but between two and three litres a day is plenty to keep you hydrated.

 Often, thirst can be disguised as hunger and if your stomach is rumbling you could well just need a big drink.
 Make sure you can differentiate between the two by keeping up your liquid intake.